Aliases for SMAD2 Gene

 GeneCards Summary for SMAD2 Gene

 SMAD2 (SMAD Family Member 2) is a Protein Coding gene.
-Diseases associated with SMAD2 include hypertrophic scars and buschke-ollendorff syndrome.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with SMAD2 include melorheostosis and hypertrophic scars.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is SMAD1.

 UniProtKB/Swiss-Prot for SMAD2 Gene